hyperglyph/hyperglyph/spec/glyph_spec.rst

 - name 'form'
 - attributes is a dictionary
   * MUST have the keys 'url', 'method' , 'values'
-  * method SHOULD be 'POST'
+  * method SHOULD be 'POST', urls MAY be relative.
   * url and method are both unicode keys with unicode values.
   * values is a list of parameter names,  unicode strings or input objects
-  * MAY have the keys 'if_none_match' 'if_match'
+  * MAY have the keys 'if_none_match' 'if_match', 'profile'
 - content is nil object

 forms map to functions with arguments. function signatures map to the values parameter. invoking a form object should make a POST request, with the arguments encoded in glyph.

-arguments are encoded in a list of list of `[name, value]` pairs, using the parameter names in the form, in the same order.
+on submission, arguments are encoded in a list of list of `[name, value]` pairs, using the parameter names in the form, in the same order, using default values where necessary.

 the parameter names are either encoded as a unicode string, or as an input object, with a name attribute. input